mapperr/sec/README.md

 This way you can work with decrypted files on your working copy and encrypted files on your remote.

-After you link or place it your PATH you can also use it as a git subcommand: `git sec <stuff>`
+After you link or place it in your PATH you can also use it as a git subcommand: `git sec <stuff>`

 Usage: